 So hang a few inspirational sayings, a beautiful painting, or surround yourself with photos that make you smile above your desk for extra motivation.
 I’m SO not crafty, but I wrapped an inexpensive bulletin board in gorgeous fabric and ribbon for this purpose.
 It was really easy!

 Choose Pretty Accessories

 Bring in furniture and accessories that demonstrate your style and personality.
-Start with a pretty comfy chair and then add a pretty lamp for extra light, trendy notepads, a vase with flowers, or a decorative waste basket.
+Start with a pretty chair and then add a pretty lamp for extra light, trendy notepads, a vase with flowers, or a decorative waste basket.